wyattclarke/place-for-family/content/philosophy/my_downshifting_process.md

 I want to downshift my family’s lifestyle and what is required to sustain it.
 But I don’t want that to impact my children’s future potential.
 This entry is about my personal plan for how to downshift.

 This is my plan and not necessarily relevant to others.
 So why write about it?
 One, to test out my own thought process.
-I’ve been planning with numbers for months; it’s time to summarize the qualitative conclusions in words.
+I’ve been planning with numbers for months; it’s time to summarize and examine the qualitative conclusions in words.
 Two, because others may feel the same.

 My dream is about building a community for affordable thriving of families.
 That vision requires a mix of people.
 It requires proximity between different types of people, with a range of earnings potentials.
 I envision a mix of young parents, do-gooders, burnouts, and retirees.
 People who are there to earn money and others who are there for the experience.
 To attract and empower those who might come for the experience, they will need help downshifting.

 ## Why now?

 We’re at a relatively easy place to plan.
-My wife and I are married, done making babies, and recently bought a house so housing costs are predetermined.
+My wife and I are married, done making babies, and recently bought a house so housing costs are predictable.
+[Flag: Having bought a house means the mortgage payment is predictable, and we're committed to staying in the same place a long time.
+But ownership *increases* risk of big unexpected maintenance costs.]
 That means my future financial obligations are mostly known, God willing: save for college costs, pay off the house, and save for retirement.

 Also, I have it relatively easy to do a transition, partially by my design and partially by blessing (ie, God’s design).
 Right now, my wife and my joint income exceeds our spending, but I’ve been hanging onto a job I don’t love by my fingernails.
 Several times, I’ve begun job searching but have not found a job I like substantially more that pays even 75% of my current salary.